any-docs/css/content/reference/at-rules/@position-try/index.md

 }
 ```

-The infobox is given fixed positioning, a {{cssxref("position-anchor")}} property that references the anchor's `anchor-name` to associate the two together, and it is tethered to the anchor's top edge using a {{cssxref("position-area")}}.
-We also give it a fixed {{cssxref("width")}} and some bottom {{cssxref("margin")}}.
-The custom position options are then referenced in the {{cssxref("position-try-fallbacks")}} property to prevent the positioned element from overflowing, or being scrolled out of view, when the anchor gets near the edge of the viewport.
+The infobox is given fixed positioning, a `position-anchor` property that references the anchor's `anchor-name` to associate the two together, and it is tethered to the anchor's top edge using a `position-area`.
+We also give it a fixed `width` and some bottom `margin`.
+The custom position options are then referenced in the `position-try-fallbacks` property to prevent the positioned element from overflowing, or being scrolled out of view, when the anchor gets near the edge of the viewport.

 ```css
 .infobox {